 But it’s not just about the logistics for Ku.

 “Clinical trials are what allows us to bring new medicines to patients,” says Ku, whose background includes years working at patients’ bedsides in a hospital as well as a pharmacy doctorate.
-“As a clinical pharmacist who has previously worked in a hospital setting, I have experienced firsthand the complexity of executing clinical trials from a clinical site perspective, and we are always looking for ways to make the clinical trial experience easier and more efficient for subjects and clinical sites.”
+“As a clinical pharmacist who has previously worked in a hospital setting, I have experienced firsthand the complexity of executing clinical trials from a clinical site perspective, and we are always looking for ways to make the clinical trial experience easier and more efficient for clinical sites and patients.”

 And that unique experience has informed innovations to what’s known as the “digital clinical supply chain” that are now being emulated by others in the industry.